master-of-zen/Av1an/README.md

 *   [Rav1e](https://github.com/xiph/rav1e) For Rav1e encoder
 *   [SVT-AV1](https://github.com/OpenVisualCloud/SVT-AV1) For SVT-AV1 encoder

-All .exe for ffmpeg and encoders should be in same folder
+All .exe for ffmpeg and encoders should be in same folder or be accesable through `PATH`

-Install all requirements listed in `requirements.txt` file with `pip install -r requirements.txt`
+Install all python requirements listed in `requirements.txt` file with `pip install -r requirements.txt`

 If installed programs don't added to enviroment variable, executables can be put in same folder with av1an